omeerkorkmazz/MoqAssist/README.md

 ###  2- The Use of MoqAssist

- * Here, declare the MoqAssist with a given class for testing.
+ * Here, declare the MoqAssist with a given object for testing.
- * Also, declare the original class which operates the real business with mock dependencies.
+ * Also, declare the original object which operates the real business with mock dependencies.

 ```csharp
 private MoqAssist<ProductService> _productService { get; set; }